About This Course

 - AD5832: Interdisciplinary Perspectives on Inclusion (Disability Studies) (10 credits)

 An interdisciplinary module informed by the arts, humanities and social sciences that investigates society's understanding of disability from a historical, social, cultural, political, legal, global and educational perspective.
+The need for a cross-sectoral approach will be explored in cultivating an inclusive society.

 - AD5834: Introduction to Assistive Technologies (5 credits)